Siti Sri Wulandari

 Good

-11. Develop and present the results of the discussions that have been made.
+11. Develop and present the

 3